pietrop/pietrop.github.io/_posts/blog/2016-04-07-beyond_video_as_black_boxes_on_the_web.md

 ### Palestinian remix

 ![Hyperaudio](/img/img_chp2_context/palestineremixer.png)
-[Palestinian remix](http://interactive.aljazeera.com/aje/PalestineRemix) by Aljazeera is an archive of documentary film about palestine, that allows the viewer/user to create their own text-based edit.
+[Palestinian remix](http://interactive.aljazeera.com/aje/PalestineRemix) by Aljazeera is an archive of documentary film about palestine, that allows the viewer/user to create their own text based edit.
 See [demo](http://interactive.aljazeera.com/aje/PalestineRemix/remix_main.html#!/1)

 However the "final cut" cannot be exported as video file, but can be shared online.